 Hello Autumn.
 Until next time Summer!

 The season has passed.
-At the beggining of September all Lifeguards notice a huge decrease in the flow of people, here at the zone where I work, the number of Lifeguards gets cut almost in half for the same areas since there are a lot less people coming to the beach.
+At the beginning of September all Lifeguards notice a huge decrease in the flow of people, here at the zone where I work, the number of Lifeguards gets cut almost in half for the same areas since there are a lot fewer people coming to the beach.

 It was the most tiresome Summer, but it was also the most rewarding, and I’m not talking about the monetary gains towards myself.
 Being in a position of some authority in a specific place for some time will definitely place you in a spot where you have to talk with people.
 The people who come to the beach for leisure, other Lifeguards or similar authorities, the people who work at the bars, etc.